DSLsofMath/DSLsofMath/eval/README.md

 Like the idea of weekly hand-ins.
 1-2 ex. to solve.
 Perhaps using a bonus system.

-TODO: Patrik - check the course plan.
+DONE: Patrik - check the course plan: too late to change the rules this year.

-TODO: Perhaps use a peer-review system already this year.
+DONE: Perhaps use a peer-review system already this year: there is now a peer-review system in place using GitHub classroom.

 ----